Laxminayanan/Java-By-Self/GeneralJavaThings.md

 # What Does It Mean By The Statement: Traditional For Loop And Enhanced For Loop Are Faster Than While Loop In Readability (subjective, But Common View).
 And Also Explore Does They Really Faster In Terms Of Execution Speed?
 If Yes Explore What Is The Reason, If Not Explore What Is The Reason?

+# Explore The Above Thing W.r.t To Do-While Loop As Well And i.e., Compare The For Looping Constructs With Do-While Loop?

+# Explore The Complete Difference Between The While Loop And Do-While Loop In Detail?
+Like Explore How To Implement The Own Loop From Scratch?

+# Explore The Internals Of All The Looping Constructs In The Java Programming Language.